thenexthub/Codira/docs/SIL/Instructions.md

 -   `rootself`: designates `self` in a struct, enum, or root class

 -   `crossmodulerootself`: same as `rootself`, but in a case where it's not really safe to treat `self` as a root because the original module might add more stored properties.
-This is only used for Swift 4 compatibility.
+This is only used for Codira 4 compatibility.

 -   `derivedself`: designates `self` in a derived (non-root) class